MathiasRenner/invoiceninja-docker/README.md

   - Make sure you can run `docker` commands without *sudo*.
 If you get an error like `permission denied` when running e.g. `docker ps`, [follow these instructions here](http://askubuntu.com/questions/477551/how-can-i-use-docker-without-sudo).
   - Make sure you have `git` installed.

+Install:
-You can install everything with just the following command. *Note:* You want to run the command inside a folder where InvoiceNinja should be downloaded to.
+  - You can install everything with just the following command. *Note:* You want to run the command inside a folder where InvoiceNinja should be downloaded to.

 ```